-Why Cambridge needs it’s own job board
+Why Cambridge needs a dedicated job board

 So just how does the Cambridge Jobs Board benefit local employers?